securesign/rhtas-console/README.md

 # RHTAS Console

-The RHTAS Console is a Go-based RESTful API server, providing functionality for verifying software artifacts, interacting with Sigstore's Rekor transparency log, and managing trust configurations with TUF and Fulcio.
-This repository serves as the backend for the RHTAS Console application, with plans to potentially add a frontend in the future.
+The RHTAS Console is a Go-based RESTful API server, providing functionality for verifying software artifacts, interacting with Rekor transparency log, and managing trust configurations with TUF and Fulcio.
+This repository serves as the backend for the RHTAS Console application, which now includes a [frontend interface](https://github.com/securesign/rhtas-console-ui).

 ## Features